jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/ropfu.md

 Oh, wow.
 It generated the entire script for us (unfortunately in Python2), with only a few missing bits and bobs!
 The only things we need to manually configure now are the offset and remote connection.
 Since the `checksec` mentioned that there was a canary enabled, it looks like we'll have to manually guess the offset with the `$eip`:

-{% ccb html:true caption:'GDB - \"GDB enhanced features\"' url:'gef.readthedocs.io/en/master' url_text:documentation %}
+{% ccb html:true caption:'GDB - \"GDB enhanced features\"' url:'gef.readthedocs.io/en/master' url_text:documentation terminal:true %}
 <span style="color:#47D4B9"><b>gef➤  </b></span>shell python3 -q
 >>> print('A'*28 + 'B'*4)
 AAAAAAAAAAAAAAAAAAAAAAAAAAAABBBB